bonusly/filereaderjs/README.md

 ## Publishing

-To publish to Github Packages (our private gem server):
-1. Change the version of the gem in `/lib/devise_two_factor/version.rb`.
-2. Run `bundle install` to update the version in the gemspec and Gemfile files.
-3. Tag the commit you want to publish (from the master branch) with the new version.
-You can run something like `git tag v1.0.4` and push to Github.
-4. Github actions will publish the new version of the gem for you.
-The publish step is kicked off by the push with a version tag.
-5. Now you can have the applications which use this gem run bundle update to get the new version.
+This is a public repo, so we don't need to publish the gem in order to pull the changes into an application.
+Add this line to your Gemfile to get this gem: `gem "filereaderjs", github: "bonusly/filereaderjs"`

+When you have changes that you want to pull into an app (i.e. something you would publish as a new version), you can just run `bundle update filereaderjs` in the repo.

 ## Contributing